Updated December 15, 2023

 When researching contractors, look into what their customers think of their work.
 Be sure you’re hiring someone who is reliable and experienced in chimney removal.

-- Everything You Need to Know About Contractor Quotes
+- Brick and Chimney Removal Cost Guide: Everything You Need to Know About Pricing

 Removing any part of your chimney can create quite a bit of debris, especially if your plans involve removing the chimney breast.
 You will likely have to deal with a large amount of brick and/or tile.
 This can be expensive to dispose of and may also require special permits.